Interis64/SystemROM/docs/DEVELOPER.md

 ## System Calls

+To make a system call, load the system call number into memory at $FF80 and issue a `RST $10` instruction.
+See the documentation for each call for information on passing parameters and results.

 | Call Number | Function                                                |
 | ----------- | ------------------------------------------------------- |
 |         $00 | Cold Boot                                               |